 Veye Lung Nodules is a CE certified second or concurrent reader used in routine practice and lung cancer screening across Europe.
-At NKI, it will analyse over 15,000 chest CTs per year, and the additional prior scans for approximately 80% of studies.
+At NKI, it will analyse over 15,000 chest CT scans per year, and the additional prior scans for approximately 80% of studies.

 “The Netherlands Cancer Institute and Aidence share the bold ambition to reduce the global burden of cancer.
 Our partnership reflects the important role of innovation, particularly AI, in improving cancer detection, diagnostics and treatment.
 We are proud to work with this acclaimed oncology site.”

 Laurens Topff, Radiologist and Researcher at NKI, on selecting Aidence’s application: